lavanya23-8/Web-project-Quiz-App-/README.md

-# 🧠 Web Project Quiz App
+# 🧠 Web Project Quiz App.

 A simple and interactive Quiz Application developed using HTML, CSS, and JavaScript.
 The application allows users to test their knowledge through multiple-choice questions and receive instant feedback and scores.